mautrix/docs/bridges/go/discord/relay.md

 The bridge supports using Discord's webhook feature to relay messages from Matrix users who haven't logged into the bridge.

-Webhook relays can be used regardless of how you logged into Discord, a bot is not required.
+Even when using webhooks to relay messages from non-logged-in users, there must still be at least one user who is logged into the bridge somehow, either with a bot or a real user account.
+The bridge itself is never logged in, there's no special "bridge bot" account on Discord.
+Webhooks can be used regardless of which type of login you use, a bot is not required.
 However, in the future the bridge may include additional relay integration using a bot.

 If you want to use the bridge for relaying only and don't want to log in with your real Discord account, it is recommended to have a dedicated Matrix account to log in as the bot user.
+This is the closest way to emulate the experience of having a special "bridge bot" on Discord.
 If you log in on your main Matrix account, your messages will be sent through the bot rather than through the webhook with custom profiles.

 ## Setup
 To enable relaying in a room, use `!discord set-relay`.
 The command requires a